 Freedom within bureaucracy, or reaching hackstability

-A story about barbarians (agile warriors) vs. civilization (bureaucracy).
-A story how agile warriors enter bureaucratic organizations to exploit and next abandon the organization when no value can be exploited anymore.
-A story about with a message that we probably shouldn’t battle forever to “transform” complete organizations to an agile way of working.
-But try to answer the question how bureaucrats can encapsulate small villages of barbarians and benefit from their exploitation and discovery?
-Asterix vs. Julius Caesar!
+Asterix vs Julius Caesar!
+A story about barbarians (agile warriors) vs civilisation (bureaucracy).
+A tale of how agile warriors enter bureaucratic organisations to exploit and next abandon the organisation when no value can be exploited anymore.
+A story with a message that we probably shouldn’t battle forever to “transform” complete organisations to an agile way of working.
+But try to answer how bureaucrats can encapsulate small villages of barbarians and benefit from their exploitation and discovery?

 Sharpen your story splitting skills

-Good workshop on explaining and sharing thoughts on user story splitting patterns.
-If you want to know more look at materials by Gojko Adzic: Fifty ideas to improve your user stories; splitting user stories, the hamburger way.
+A Good workshop on explaining and sharing thoughts on user story splitting patterns.
+If you want to know more, look at materials by Gojko Adzic: Fifty ideas to improve your user stories; splitting user stories, the hamburger way.

 Great workshop by Jenni and Ole Jepsen on facilitation.
-They explained a number of “Facilitation Nerd Alerts”; stuff you shouldn’t be doing when facilitation.
-The second part of the workshop consisted out of facilitating a workshop made possible by everyone.
+They explained several “Facilitation Nerd Alerts”,; stuff you shouldn’t be doing when facilitation.
+The second part of the workshop consisted of facilitating a workshop made possible by everyone.

 Delegation is an Art

 A workshop on management 3.0 delegation poker.
 Delegation Poker can be used to make clear who’s responsible for what and to what level.
-Moreover in this way you engage employees through self-organization and by clarifying who’s responsible for what kind of decisions.
+Moreover, in this way, you engage employees through self-organisation and clarify who’s responsible for what kind of decisions.

 Willy Wonka’s chocolate factory

-Incredible workshop to experience queuing theory: queue sizes, limiting work-in-progress, sequential work, etc. We were actually working in a chocolate / candy factory creating and packaging boxes of sweets.
+Incredible workshop to experience queuing theory: queue sizes, limiting work-in-progress, sequential work, etc. We were working in a chocolate/candy factory, creating and packaging boxes of sweets.

 The scaling game

-Scaled version of the “point ball game”.
-Great exercise to experience the consequences of working in multiple teams and producing 1 “integrated” end-product.
+A scaled version of the “point ball game”.
+A great exercise to experience the consequences of working in multiple teams and producing 1 “integrated” end-product.

 I wrote a review for Yves: